sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 {% include "/includes/youtube.md" %}

-{% hint style='working' %}
-record a video showing, in a explicit way, the difference between basic condition coverage and full condition coverage
-{% endhint %}

 ## Path coverage

-Finally, with condition coverage, we looked at each condition individually.
-This gives us way more branches to generate tests.
-However, note that, although we are testing each condition to be evaluated to true and to false, this does not ensure that we are testing all the paths that a program can have.
+With branch+condition coverage, we looked at each condition and branch individually.
+Such criterion gives testers more branches to generate tests, especially when compared to the first criterion we discussed, line coverage.

+However, although we are testing each condition to be evaluated as true and false, this does not ensure testing of *all the paths* that a program can have.

-Path coverage does not consider the conditions individually; rather, it considers the (full) combination of the conditions in a decision.
+Path coverage does not consider the conditions individually.
+Rather, it considers the (full) combination of the conditions in a decision.
 Each of these combinations is a path.
 You might see a path as a unique way to traverse the CFG.

 The calculation is the same as the other coverages:

 $$\text{path coverage} = \frac{\text{paths covered}}{\text{paths total}} \cdot 100\%$$

-See the following example.
-In this example we focus on a small piece of the `count` method:
+See the following example that focus on a small piece of the `count` method:

 ```java
 if (!Character.isLetter(str.charAt(i))